Busy as Bees: A lineup of the Spanish Royal Siblings’ recent outings

 Infanta Cristina should have something happy to look forward to soon, as her family is bound to move to Washington, D.C., where Iñaki has accepted a job for the US branch of Telefonica.Filed under Spanish Royals

-Tagged Audience, Funeral, Infanta Cristina, Infanta Elena, Panama, Paralympics, President Martinelli, Sport, The Duke of Palma de Mallorca, The Prince of Asturias, The Princess of Asturias.
+Tagged Audience, Felipe VI, Funeral, Infanta Cristina, Infanta Elena, Panama, Paralympics, President Martinelli, Queen Letizia, Sport, The Duke of Palma de Mallorca.